NHL And More Pay Tribute To Connecticut Teen Teddy Balkind, Who Died After Being Injured In High School Hockey Game

 “He would be so humbled to, like, know that people are thinking about him at this time,” he said.
 “He’d be really happy about it.”

 His camp community is now asking those who can to also put their hockey sticks out for Teddy.
-The hope is the support will bring comfort to his family.MORE NEWS: New Jersey COVID Hospitalizations Reach Highest Rate Since April 2020
+The hope is the support will bring comfort to his family.MORE NEWS: 19-Year-Old Cashier Shot, Killed At East Harlem Burger King